Private Coaching and Mentoring

 Why work with a coach or mentor?

-In his book: Crossing the Unknown Sea, poet David Whyte speaks of a time when he was at a crossroads as to whether to leave his safe job in a not-for-profit organization or to move towards his heart’s longing.
+In his book: Crossing the Unknown Sea, poet David Whyte speaks of a time when he was at a crossroads as to whether to leave his safe and familiar profession, or to move towards his heart’s longing.
 He went to his mentor: David Steindl-Rast, and his guidance was:

 Private Spiritual Mentoring:

 Note: Some of my clients don’t really feel the need for “coaching” for value fulfillment and success— but just want private mentoring in meditation training, mantra instruction, yogic scripture etc. and building their own spiritual practice (sadhana).
 Please inquire if interested.
+The timing will be something we work out together.
 Often coaching and mentoring are combined.

 I work in person, by phone and, typically, by videoconference.
-I usually work with a client once a week for 45 minutes (flexible) 3x a month, including email communications and/or brief check-ins in-between, and in the case of mentoring curriculum preparation.
+I usually work with a client once a week for 45 minutes (flexible to one hour) 3x a month, including email communications and/or brief check-ins in-between, and in the case of mentoring curriculum preparation.
 Typically, I first explore with a potential client in a complimentary session.
 This gives the client a chance to get a sense of what coaching is like.

 I love to work with clients who are ready to “heartfully”—and practically—design and enter the next phase of their persona, spiritual and professional lives.
 I have also run non-profit holistically oriented organizations for decades and this fortifies my ability to help clients who are building their own wellness-oriented business or centers.
 I help them set up the practical structures: fees, marketing, classes, workshops, private sessions—as well as working with their personal goals and obstacles.
 But I work with all kinds of clients, no matter what the aim—personal, spiritual, or professional.